seanabrahams/google-api-elixir-client/README.md

 2. Click Create Project, enter a name, and click Create.
 3. Once inside your project, enable access to the Google APIs you want this project to have access to (Library -> Search -> Enable).
 4. Create Credentials (API Key)
+5. Add the following to your Elixir app's configuration:

 ```elixir
   config :google_api_client,